 IX.
-Questions regarding specific training resources
+Specific training resources

-- A. Do you have a "cheat sheet" that summarizes the Immanuel Approach very briefly something much shorter than the full exercise instructions something that just briefly reminds the facilitator of the key components of the Immanuel Approach? - B. What are the best resources to purchase if you are trying to start an Immanuel Approach ministry in your church?
-(For each of the resources mentioned below, see Appendix B in the big lion book for thoughts regarding how to use the resource as part of your IA training program.) - C. Do you have Immanuel Approach materials that have been translated into other languages? - D. Is Dr. Lehman available for consultations?
+- A. Do you have a "cheat sheet" that summarizes the Immanuel Approach very briefly something much shorter than the full exercise instructions something that just briefly reminds the facilitator of the key components of the Immanuel Approach? - B. What are the best resources to purchase for starting an Immanuel Approach ministry at my church? - C. Do you have Immanuel Approach materials that have been translated into other languages? - D. Is Dr. Lehman available for consultations?